zack-mendez/fpgators-rtipcv/dev/ZM_dev_notes.md

-# FPGA Real-Time Image Processing & Computer Vision - Development Log (2024)
+# Real-Time Image Processing & Computer Vision - ZM Development Log

 ## Overview
 This is my personal development log for an FPGA-based **real-time image processing system** using the **Basys 3** board and the **OV7670** camera.
 My goal is to **interface the camera, process images, and output them to a VGA display**, while overcoming hardware limitations.
 The original project plan focused on implementing **convolution filters like Sobel and Laplacian**, and I want to compare my work to those initial goals.